tekumara/notes/actions-runner-controller.md

 # actions-runner-controller

-A k8s self-hosted Github actions runner for k8s.
+Ephemeral self-hosted Github actions runner for k8s with DinD.

 By default the controller creates a Pod which waits for a job.
 When the job completes the pod is recycled.